(The Executive Summary)

 2) Humans, like all animals, come with built-in behavior patterns that evolved along with our anatomy and physiology because they facilitated gene transmission in the EEA.
 These patterns of behavior are called Clinations in Matchism.

-3) Clinations vary in strength among individuals and they combine with other differences among individuals to generate “personality”.
+3) Clinations vary in strength among individuals and they combine with other differences among individuals and the environment they are raised in to generate “personality”.
 Personality has a large effect on an individual’s behavior and the roles that individual tends to play in society.

-4) Clinations and their expression as personality characteristics are frequently maladaptive in modern society because they evolved prior to our access to technology and because our definition of “system success” has shifted away from gene transmission and toward the goal of enabling the well-being (happiness, freedom, sense of purpose, etc.) of individuals and ensuring the survival of our political/economic/cultural/social systems.
-These new goals are known in Matchism as the Goals of The People.
+4) Clinations and their expression as personality characteristics are frequently maladaptive in modern society because they evolved prior to our access to technology and because our definition of “system success” has shifted away from gene transmission and toward more metaphysical goals such as enabling the well-being (happiness, freedom, sense of purpose, etc.) of individuals and ensuring the survival of our political/economic/cultural/social systems.

 5) Clinations can be suppressed and overridden with social and behavioral engineering, the extensive conditioning we are subjected to as children being the primary example.
 Other examples are the development and enforcement of laws, and the various means we have developed to ensure compliance with social/cultural/religious customs.
 But there is a cost associated with all behavioral engineering, however, both individually and collectively.
 The more we tried to replace behavior originating from Clinations with behavior constrained by engineered systems, the more expensive it is, the larger the side effects (particularly fear and stress, which can lead to depression, self-medication, and violence and other antisocial behavior), and the higher the failure rate (non-compliance).